Kraballa/ResistanceCalculatorTool/README.md

 - support multiple languages
 - more unit tests

+### Download:
+Simply download `ResistanceCalculatorTool.jar` found in the project root.

 ### Problems faced during Development:
 To my knowledge the e series of preferred numbers cannot be calculated mathematically.
 I came to this conclusion through occasions like:
   * wikipedia and a majority of different sites blatantly rounding 1,4640 to 1,47  and omitting further explanation